Are you completely yourself in some rooms, and someone else entirely in others?

-I kept meeting brilliant people who were considering leaving careers they loved because of speaking anxiety.
+I kept meeting brilliant people who were considering leaving careers they loved because of speaking anxiety (like me!).

-They weren't lacking confidence.
-They were lacking focus.
+We weren't lacking confidence.
+We were lacking focus.

 AS SEEN IN